 When opening up your home to guests, either as a pitstop for visiting loved ones or as an Airbnb rental for an extra source of income, it pays to consider the impression a space makes on the senses.
 A great interior should be warm, welcoming and appealing to all five senses.
 Writer and stylist Jessica Bellef, shares her advice.

 1. See the space through your guest’s eyes

 “You will get an immediate sense of the things that stand out for the wrong reasons by taking photos of the space,” Jessica says.
 “Perhaps you need to declutter certain areas or additional lamps are required for better illumination.”
-A quick clean-up will do wonders, and clever positioning of furniture and décor will highlight the good and down-play the bad, such as using rugs to cover stains and arranging seating to it makes the most of the space.
+A quick clean-up will do wonders, and clever positioning of furniture and décor will highlight the good and downplay the bad, such as using rugs to cover stains and arranging seating to make the most of the space.

 “Throw open windows and doors to get fresh air circulating and use diffusers and candles in the space,” Jessica says.
 Opt for clean, fresh fragrances such as lemon, mint, lavender or eucalyptus.

 “Create a comfortable environment by adding materials that feel good to the touch,” Jessica says.
 “Soft textures lend themselves to relaxation, while organic surfaces connect us to nature.”
 Think linens and flannels for beds and keep lots of soft throws and cushions on hand.
 “Use mugs and plates that have an organic feel and display a few statement decor pieces with interesting finishes in timber and terracotta and clay,” Jessica adds.